exercism/javascript/exercises/concept/pizza-order/.docs/introduction.md

 }
 ```

-A recursive function should always have a condition to stop calling itself and return a value, known as a _base case_.
-Otherwise, it will call itself indefinitely.
-In the absence of a base case, or when a function calls itself too many times (the number varies per the compiler), a `Maximum call stack size exceeded` error will be raised.
+A recursive function usually has a condition to stop calling itself and return a value, known as a _base case_.
+If a base case is missing, in most cases, because it will call itself indefinitely, it would be able to run forever.
+In reality, in most of those situations, you'll end up with a "StackSize error": an error raised by the runtime because the _stack_ of function calls has grown beyond a predefined limit because each recursive call adds to this _stack_ until it returns (and it doesn't).
+The message of this error is `Maximum call stack size exceeded`.

 ```js
 function recurse() {